naiarako/naiara-korta-martiartu/_projects/2_project.markdown

 category: past
 ---

+There are mainly two class of USCT devices depending on the data coverage they provide:

+(1) Two-dimensional (2D) devices arrange the transducers in a plane (e.g., in a ring-shape transducer holder) and produce a set of 2D breast images at different elevations.
+This arrangement is useful to reduce the dimension of the physical problem and speed-up the image reconstruction process.
+However, fast reconstructions neglect the three-dimensional nature of the wave propagation (e.g., out-of-plane scattering and diffraction), and final images are usually contaminated by artifacts.

+(2) Three-dimensional (3D) devices arrange the transducers in a semispherical setup and are able to produce volumentric tissue images at the expense of higher acquisition and computational cost.  and ring-shape devices

 Ultrasound computed tomography (USCT) is an emerging technique to image acoustic tissue properties.
 Originally, USCT scanning systems were developed for early breast cancer detection.
 They consist of a water tank in which the patient submerges the breast.
 The sidewalls of the water tank are equipped with ultrasound transducers that emit and record ultrasonic waves propagating through the tissue.

 <div class="row justify-content-center">